awegroup/MegAWES/README.md

    7. **controllerGains_traction**: Controller gains (traction).
    8. **controllerGains_retraction**: Controller gains (retraction).

-3. In the simulink models for both 3 and 6 DoF, the output parameters are defined in the root of the simulink model on the right side
+3. In the simulink model, the output parameters are defined in the root of the simulink model on the right side.

    An example of the visualisation of the output is given in `demoPlot.m`.
    There the continuous power throughout the cycle is plotted, and a visual of the flight path is plotted in a 3D environment with colour coding the power production.

 4. Required libraries are found in the `Lib` folder and the source code can be found in the `Src` folder.
 Eijkelhof [[5]](#references) gives a more detailed explanation of the controller strategy and reference frames used throughout this framework.

+5. Additional, non-required, kite details can be found in the `Lib/additional_kiteData` folder.

 ## 💎Documentation